DigitalFabricationLab-NYIT-SoAD/resources/LaserCutters/README.md

 ### Required Orientation / Training
-* Students must complete the SoAD Fab Lab Orientation before using the lab space for the first time.
-This can be done online on Canvas or in-person on a walk-in basis
+* Students must complete the SoAD Fab Lab Canvas Orientation visting the lab space this semester.

-   * Students without a Lab Sticker must also receive in-person shop training
+* Students *without* a Lab Sticker must receive in-person shop training before gaining access to any NYIT SoAD Labs

 * Students must complete the Laser Cutting Training.
 This can be done in a _group training_ pre-organized by a faculty member or in an _individual training_ during a student's first appointment

 ### Laser Cutting Appointments

+**Appointment Sign-Ups**

-Students are required to be finished cutting and cleaning up by the end of their appointment time.
+* Students are required to be finished cutting and cleaning up by the end of their appointment time.
 The more a student prepares before their appointment, the more time can be spent laser cutting during their appointment.

-_All appointment guidelines are on the [Appointments and File Submissions Page](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/SubmissionGuide/)_

-_We recommend all students to use the Laser Cutting Template on the [Templates / Tutorials Page](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/) when prepping for laser appointments._

-**Appointment Sign-Ups**

 * Appointments are 25 minutes long

 * Sign-ups open 7 days beforehand

 * Students can book up to 3 laser appointments per week

 **Cancellations / No-Shows**